Don’t Drink and Drive-That’s Not the Law, but it is Good Advice!

 If you are arrested for DUI, the officer will read the Georgia implied consent notice to you.
 At the end of the notice, the officer asks if you will submit to a state-administered test under the Georgia implied consent law.
 The officer may ask for breath, urine, blood, or a combination.

 If you refuse the requested state-administered test of your blood, breath, or urine, your license (or diving privileges in Georgia) may be administratively suspended for 1 year.
 This suspension is a “hard” suspension, meaning that you will not be eligible for a work permit or early reinstatement of your driving privileges.
-If you are served with a DDS Form 1205 Suspension Notice (also known as a 30 day temporary driving permit), you must request a hearing, in writing. to include all of your defenses, within 10 business days of your arrest.
+If you are served with a DDS Form 1205 Suspension Notice (also known as a 30 day temporary driving permit), you must request a hearing, in writing. to include all of your defenses, within 30 days of your arrest.
 Otherwise the suspension goes into effect at the end of the 30 day temporary driving permit.
 This suspension will be rescinded upon acquittal of the DUI or a negotiated plea to reduced non-DUI charges.

 If you refuse the state-administered test, some officers, including officers of the Gwinnett County DUI Task Force, will seek to obtain a search warrant for your blood.
 If the officer has a search warrant and you resist, you will be taken to the jail where they will restrain you and take your blood forcibly.
 It is rapidly becoming more common for officers to seek search warrants in DUI cases.